 I have been creating a calculated metric in Google Analytics accounts lately, called “Profitable Conversion Rate.”

 It is very straightforward.
-For an ad account, such as Google AdWords, you will see a goal conversion rate or e-commerce conversion rate metric in your Google Analytics data.
+For an ad account, such as Google Ads, you will see a goal conversion rate or e-commerce conversion rate metric in your Google Analytics data.
 Most companies, especially small businesses, don’t actually know what conversion rate they need in order to know if their advertising is bringing in any profit.
 This is why I’ve created the profitable conversion rate metric.
 It allows you to compare your actual account conversion rate to a benchmark in order to determine whether you are successful or not.

 If your conversion rate is GREATER THAN the profitable conversion rate, then you are making money on your ad spend.